 As guests of the Count and (English speaking) Countess, you can benefit from their extensive local knowledge and contacts; they will uniquely tailor your stay to suit your requirements.

-Château de la Barre has six rooms and three suites.
+Château de la Barre has six rooms.
 Interconnecting rooms are available for families.

 Each room is individually designed, incorporating valuable antiques, family portraits and oil paintings, designer fabrics, beautifully adorned chandeliers, grand fireplaces and Versailles parquet floors, coupled with modern luxurious bathrooms, towels, robes and toiletries.